SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Homework.md

 - You will receive **two numbers**: the range to process

-- On the first line, print the sum of the numbers
+- On the first line, print the sum of the numbers, which are divisible by 9 without remainder

 - On the second line, print the numbers, divisible by 9 without remainder